RealTourani/Markerless_AR/README.md

     * It uses BF matcher method for matching
     * It uses Ransac method for homography

-  So just install the package and define your own picture and vidoe and Then run the code :)
+  So just install the packages and define your own picture and vidoe and Then run the code :)